Todd-Estes/MyReads/README.md

 ## Notes and Design Decisions
 1. I originally built this app out in a forked version of the Udacity starter repo.
-I wanted to build it out with create-react-app, so I copied most of the work I did there into this project.
+I wanted to build it out with create-react-app (which is now depricated 🤷🏻‍♂️), so I copied most of the work I did there into this project.
 That's why there aren't too many commits, because I handled most of the debugging work there.
 Here's the link to the original forked repo: https://github.com/Todd-Estes/nd0191-c1-myreads

 2. I wanted to use some custom eslint configurations for the first time in a project.
 I created a .eslintrc.js file with different plugins and rules.
 Some of the plugind and rules might be depricated, but it was good practice.